ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-experimental-design-considerations.md

 # 2. Best practices for experimental design

+In a typical biological experiment, you will encounter various sources of variation that are either:
+- __desirable__ because they are part of your experimental factors.
+These are typically the one you first think of when you design your experiment.
+- __undesirable__ (unwanted) because you are not interested in them.
+Although you might not list them, they will still affect the outcome of your experiment.

+We are going to identify these through a case study.

 ## 2.1 A case study
-You are hired as the new experimental design expert in a company / a university / a school science fair and your first task is to design a disease assay experiment.
+A scientist is hired as the new experimental design expert in a company and its first task is to design a disease assay experiment.

-You have to measure the effect of a plant pathogen called "_Designus malatesta_" on two plant genotypes: one resistant to the pathogen (labelled "_R_" for resistant) and one susceptible (labelled "_S_").
+The scientist has to measure the effect of a plant pathogen called "_Designus malatesta_" on two plant genotypes: one resistant to the pathogen (labelled "_R_" for resistant) and one susceptible (labelled "_S_").
 You measure the quantity of pathogen (CFU.g<sup>-1</sup>) in the plant tissue after a week.

-You dispose of a total of 24 individual plants that are placed on two tables in a greenhouse compartment.
+The scientist disposes of a total of 24 individual plants that are placed on two tables in a greenhouse compartment.
 Each table can accomodate 12 plants.
 The greenhouse upper right side is pointing north, close to the location of the entrance door.
 Finally, there is an electrical board to power lamps and other high voltage installation at the lower left side opposite of the door.
 Here is a scheme of the basic setup.

 <img src="../img/02-xp-design-basic.png" height="400px">

+> ## Question
+> How many experimental factors controlled by the scientist can you readily identify?
+> > ## Solution
+> > There are two easily identifiable factors:
+> >   1.
+The __genotype factor__ with two levels: _R_ and _S_
+> >   2.
+The __infection factor__ also with two levels: uninfected (control) and infected.
+> {: .solution}
+{: .challenge}

+Apart from experimental factors set up by the scientist, there are practical matters that may also affect the outcome of your experiment.

+> ## Question
+>  Can you identify another potential source of unwanted variation due to the practical setup of the experiment?
+> > ## Solution
+> > The greenhouse compartment door is on the North-East side so potentially a source of cold air.
+> > On the contrary, there is an electrical board on the lower South-West side of the compartment, a potential source of warm air.
+> > Therefore, there might be an heterogeneity in the local temperature that plants are experiencing on table 1 and 2.
+> > Another experimental factor that is undesirable can be called "temperature" and will cause table 1 and table 2 to be different.
+> {: .solution}
+{: .challenge}

+We are now going to evaluate several experimental design that the scientist came up with and identify potential issues and remedies with each of them.

 ## 2.2 Design number 1
 In the first design, plants from the _S_ genotypes are placed on table 1 and plants from the _R_ genotype are placed on table 2.